cxsquared/portfolio-v3/src/pages/tutorials/creating-a-visual-novel-in-unity/index.md

     }
 ```

 The next thing we need to do is set up a variable to contain all the different lines of dialogue we will have.
-We are using a List to hold the DialgueLines.
+We are using a List to hold the DialogueLines.
 You can think of a List as a office cabinet where you can store things with specific labels and in specific orders.
 The order thing will be very important for us because we want the lines to be shown to the player in a specific order

 ```csharp
 public class DialogueParser : MonoBehaviour {